-a) Gymnastics and sports halls that are an integrated part of the educational building must be included in the licence and fulfil the requirements.

-b) Gymnastics and sports halls built as separate buildings can be included in the licence and must then fulfil the requirements.

-- 3. Office buildings, including all associated facilities in the building. - Heated warehouse buildings (the warehouse must be designed for a minimum temperature of 15 °C).
-The warehouse cannot be planned for production activities. - 5.
-Buildings for residential care facilities for people in need of 24-hour health care and service, such as homes for the elderly, nursing homes (NO: omsorgsboliger), hospices, rehabilitation centres, and homes for persons with disabilities.
-If buildings are nationally classified as residential buildings, they are covered by bullet one. - Buildings for health centres and clinics that accommodate health consultations, diagnosis and treatment of injuries or ailments from qualified physicians, dentist, chiropractors, physioterapists, etc. Surgical clinics and surgical centres are not included. - 7.
-Buildings for hotels or other establishments offering temporary accommodation.
-The following applies for the facilities below:
+- a) Gymnastics and sports halls that are an integrated part of the educational building must be included in the licence and fulfil the requirements. - b) Gymnastics and sports halls built as separate buildings can be included in the licence and must then fulfil the requirements. - 3.
+Office buildings, including all associated facilities in the building. - 4.
+Buildings for residential care facilities for people in need of 24-hour health care and service, such as homes for the elderly, nursing homes (NO: sykehjem), hospices, rehabilitation centres, and homes for persons with disabilities.
+If buildings are nationally classified as residential buildings, they are covered by bullet one. - 5.
+Buildings for health centres and clinics that accommodate health consultations, diagnosis and treatment of injuries or ailments from

-a) Restaurants and conference centre buildings that are an integrated part of the hotel or other accommodation must be included in the licence and must fulfil the requirements.

-b) Restaurants and conference centres buildings built as separate buildings can be included in the licence and must fulfil the requirements.

-c) Spa facilities cannot be included in the licence and must be kept separate in the marketing of the licence.

-8. Buildings accommodating conference centres.
-The following applies for the facilities below:

-a) Restaurant buildings that are an integrated part of the conference centre must be included in the licence and fulfil the requirements.

-b) Restaurant buildings built as separate buildings can be included in the licence and fulfil the requirements.

-Buildings for cultural activities, such as libraries, archives, museums, cultural centres, religious buildings, concert halls, theatres or cinemas.
-For gymnastics halls and sports halls that are constructed in the same project as a building for cultural activities the following applies:

-a) Gymnastics and sports halls that are an integrated part of the building for cultural activities must be included in the licence and fulfil the requirements.

-b) Gymnastics and sports halls built as separate buildings can be included in the licence and must then fulfil the requirements.

-- 10. Commercial areas, such as cafés, hairdresser, clothing stores, supermarkets, etc., that are integrated in one of the building types 1-9.
-The commercial areas may constitute a maximum of 25% of the total area of the building. - 11.
-Temporary constructions such as modules, pavilions or annexes classified as the building types 1-10.
+- qualified physicians, dentist, chiropractors, physioterapists, etc. Surgical clinics and surgical centers are not included. - 6.
+Buildings for hotels or other establishments offering temporary accommodation such as hostels, motels and similar.
+The following applies for the facilities below: - a) Restaurants and conference centre buildings that are an integrated part of the hotel or other accommodation must be included in the licence and must fulfil the requirements. - b) Restaurants and conference centres buildings built as separate buildings can be included in the licence and must fulfil the requirements. - c) Spa facilities cannot be included in the licence and must be kept separate in the marketing of the licence. - 7.
+Buildings accommodating conference centers.
+The following applies for the facilities below: - a) Restaurant buildings that are an integrated part of the conference center must be included in the licence and fulfil the requirements. - b) Restaurant buildings built as separate buildings can be included in the licence and fulfil the requirements. - 8.
+Commercial areas, such as cafés, hairdresser, clothing stores, supermarkets, etc., that are integrated in one of the building types 1-7.
+The commercial areas may constitute a maximum of 25 % of the total area of the building. - 9.
+Temporary constructions such as modules, pavilions or annexes classified as the building types 1-8.